Catholics Affirm Sola Scriptura

 (“saved”) by faith alone, without any kind of works being needed.

-The problem is that even Jesus admitted that he performed works
+The problem is that even Jesus admitted that He performed works

 before the Pharisee's, and the only verse in Scripture that even